Join Our Newsletter

 Aside from practical steps such as the ones listed above, any parent seeking custody of their child should also consider the intangibles.
 This includes presenting themselves in court in a well-groomed, professional manner, having a plan for the child’s education, and being willing to engage in a civil negotiation with the other parent or guardian(s).

-Courts deciding child custody in Central Pennsylvania look down on overly aggressive attempts to paint other guardians in a bad light, and see a willingness to cooperate as a sign of a healthy environment for the child to exist in.
+Courts deciding child custody in Harrisburg, PA look down on overly aggressive attempts to paint other guardians in a bad light, and see a willingness to cooperate as a sign of a healthy environment for the child to exist in.
 Keeping control of emotions while in court or in conferences and working to be reasonable and cooperative can result in a better decision for you.

 Camp Hill, PA 17011